nmeum/edward/README.md

 `lib/ed/cmd.scm` to see how the commands mandated by POSIX are implemented using this interface.

+## Other Implementations

+The existing GNU and BSD ed implementations are both derived from an implementation written by Andrew Moore in the early-to-mid 1990s.
+As such, they still share a lot of code and are potentially subject to the same bugs [\[1\]][ed history].
+To the best of my knowledge, edward is the first (largely) POSIX compatible ed implementation which is not derived from Andrew's originail implementation.

 ## Portability

 The code was originally intended to be written in purely standard